-Flax seed oil contains omega-3 polyunsaturated fatty acids, which help reduce inflammation, and omega-6, which the human body is unable to synthesize.
+Flaxseed oil contains omega-3 polyunsaturated fatty acids, which help reduce inflammation, and omega-6, which the human body is unable to synthesise.
 Flax seed oil has twice as much omega-3 than other foods, and is rich in essential fatty acids such as alpha-linolenic acid (ALA), which is converted in the body to eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA) found in fish oil.

 Flaxseed Oil for Obesity